Fire Truck Accidents

 - Failure to check out the vehicle safety-wise before leaving the station

 - Mistakes in backing a vehicle unsafe Passing

-I'm Ed Smith, a personal injury lawyer in Sacramento.
-An experienced injury attorney who has handled fire truck accidents can help.
-Whether you need help for an injured firefighter or need help because you or a family member has been injured by a fire truck accident, I can help.
-Call me today at 916.921.6400 or 800.404.5400 for free, friendly advice.
+Whether you were an injured firefighter in an accident or need help because you or a family member has been injured by a fire truck accident, we can help.
+Call our experienced Sacramento personal injury attorneys today at 916.921.6400 or 800.404.5400 for free, friendly advice.